COBRAPROsimulator/COBRAPRO/paper/paper.md

 - **Local sensitivity analysis:** Perturbs parameters around nominal values to determine sensitive parameters for a given current profile

 # Examples
+Visit COBRAPRO’s Github page [website](https://github.com/COBRAPROsimulator/COBRAPRO) to view all example codes.
+Here, we provide an overview of the parameter identification example codes.
 In the `Examples/Parameter_Identification_Routines` folder, two example codes are provided that demonstrate a two-step parameter identification process.
 In step 1, the stoichiometric parameters are identified in `DFN_pso_0_05C.m` using the experimentally obtained C/20 discharge profile.
 In step 2, the electrolyte transport and kinetic parameters are identified in `DFN_pso_HPPC.m` using the experimentally obtained HPPC profile.

 ## C/20 Discharge Identification
-`Examples/Parameter_Identification_Routines/DFN_pso_0_05C.m` is written such that users only need to modify the `User Input`.
-The names of the parameters to be identified, upper and lower bounds for each parameter, and the experimental data are defined:
+`DFN_pso_0_05C.m`, located in the `Examples/Parameter_Identification_Routines` directory, is structured to require user input modifications only in the `User Input` section.
+This section includes definitions for parameter names, their respective upper and lower bounds, and experimental data:
 ```MATLAB
 %% User Input
 % Load nominal parameters